armthethinker/personal-site/projects/what-if-conference-book.md

 {% include p-section.html
    content="
 **Truly interdisciplinary.** We create the most robust solutions when we merge insights from disparate locations.
 Matt and I actively recruited diverse speakers and participants.
-We belive there can be fruitful conversations between engineers, high school students, mechanics, authors, PhDs, designers, entrepreneurs, and everyone else."
+We believe there can be fruitful conversations between engineers, high school students, mechanics, authors, PhDs, designers, entrepreneurs, and everyone else."
 %}